infinite-options/IO-Google-Login/README.md

 Google Login Demo

 - Works in React Native on both iOS and Android
+  5/14 Update:
+  - Apple Login works on iOS Simulator
+  - Google Login on iOS Simulator requires Device > Erase all Contents and Settings (ie starting with a Fresh Device) otherwise you get a "Safari can't connect due to a network connectivity issue"
+  - Google Login works on Android Emulator
+    BUT Google Login does NOT work on iOS.
 - Demonstrates Google Login - Demonstrates Google Maps
 - Requires keystore file for proper Android deployment
 - Use npx expo start --clear to speed interations between builds.
 It does not build the app for Android or iOS directly.
 It just starts the project for development purposes.